Asola Bhatti Wildlife Sanctuary: Fauna

 This is an important habitat for the Indian leopard.
 Endangered species in the sanctuary include red-headed vulture and egyptian vulture, and the Government of Haryana has a vulture conservation program in place.
-Near-threatened species include painted stork, white-faced ibis and european roller.
-Rare birds include black francolin and grey-headed fish eagle.
+Near-threatened species include painted stork and white-faced ibis.
+Rare birds include grey-headed fish eagle.

 Leopards and jackals of Aravalli

 Sariska to Delhi leopard wildlife corridor, of which "Asola Bhati wildlife sanctuary" is one of the northernmost important part, is a 200 km long important biodiversity and wildlife corridor which runs from the Sariska Tiger Reserve in Rajasthan to Delhi Ridge.
 This corridor is an important habitat for the Indian leopards and jackals of Aravalli, who often migrate between Delhi and Sariska.
 Urban development, specially the highways and railways bisecting the Aravalli range and wildlife corridor in several place pose a great risk.
 Large parts of Aravalli are legally and physically unprotected, with no wildlife passages and little or no wildlife conservation work resulting in deaths of over 10 leopards in 4 years between January 2015 to January 2019.

 Leopards pugmarks have often been sighted at "Asola Bhati wildlife sanctuary" and the contiguous forested areas of Gurugram-Faridabad Aravalli hills such as Mangar Bani, Badkhal Lake wildlife area, Mohbtabad, Roj ka Meo.
 Gurugram-Faridabad Highway bisects these forested wildlife areas, which often results in the accidental death of wildlife including leopards.
 In January 2019, Wildlife Institute of India announced that they will undertake the survey of leopard and wildlife, using pugmarks and trap cameras, subsequently leopards and jackals will be tracked via the radio collars.

 According to a 2019 study by Bombay Natural History Society (BNHS), 27 species of 14 families are found in the area, the number of golden jackal has doubled from 8 to 19 in 8 km tract where rodents and hares are their prey base along with the staple diet of zizipus jujube (jhad ber), leopards have increased too, ruddy mongoose and jungle cats are often sighted too, though striped hyena have been vanishing.

+The first recorded leopard births in the sanctuary was seen through a camera trap in January 2023.
+In April 2024, a new male was released, bringing the known population to 12.